 North Cornwall · TR5

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In St Agnes, that work is shaped by the place itself — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward miners' terraces and Victorian villas.
+Reading St Agnes on the ground is half of the extension job — St Agnes is a former mining village on the north coast with a strong artistic community, AONB and World Heritage designation, and dramatic coastal mining ruins (Wheal Coates) on its doorstep, with a building stock that leans toward modern coastal architect builds and miners' terraces.

 - Conservation Area